vukanoa/Vimrc/README.md

 	Explanation:
-	When I select some characters(i.e. I'm in VISUAL mode) and press 'p' the commands that will be executed are the following: "_ d P (What that does mean?)
+	When I select some characters(i.e. I'm in VISUAL mode) and press 'p' the commands that will be executed are the following: "_dP (What that does mean?)
-	1. "_  => is a "black hole" register
+	1. "_  => is a "black hole" register (" denotes a register, '_' is a type)
 	2. d is a command to delete.

 	So it means that we're deleting what is currently selected, but